hwchen/keyring-rs/README.md

 function expects a `service` name and an `username` with which it accesses the password.

 Passwords can be added to the keyring using the `set_password` function.
-Then can then be read back using the `get_password` function, and deleted using the `delete_password` method.
+They can then be read back using the `get_password` function, and deleted using the `delete_password` method.

 ```rust
 extern crate keyring;